microsoft/libHttpClient/README.md

 1. Optionally call HCSettingsSet*()
 1. Call HCHttpCallCreate() to create a new HC_CALL_HANDLE
 1. Call HCHttpCallRequestSet*() to prepare the HC_CALL_HANDLE
 1. Call HCHttpCallPerform() to perform HTTP call using the HC_CALL_HANDLE.
-This call is synchronous, so call it from a task thread
+This call is asynchronous, so the work will be done on task thread and it will return via the callback.
 1. Call HCHttpCallResponseGet*() to get the HTTP response of the HC_CALL_HANDLE
 1. Call HCHttpCallCleanup() to cleanup the HC_CALL_HANDLE
 1. Repeat 4-8 for each new HTTP call